orbkit/orbkit/doc/install.rst

 and the free version of the Python environment Entought Canopy (https://www.enthought.com/products/canopy/).

-Download and unzip the newest version of ORBKIT (or use git and clone the newest version): from
+Download and unzip the newest (development) version of ORBKIT (or use git and clone the newest version): from

   https://github.com/orbkit/orbkit/archive/development.zip